Respecting Human Rights

 Human Rights Awareness Training

-Since 2021, we have been carrying out human rights awareness training program for employees to instill basic knowledge about business and human rights and raise awareness of the Canon Group Human Rights Policy and other human rights initiatives at Canon.
+Canon since 2021 has been carrying out human rights awareness training programs for employees to instill basic knowledge about business and human rights and raise awareness of the Canon Group Human Rights Policy and other human rights initiatives at Canon.
 Training programs held overseas reflect national and local characteristics, with each company optimizing the content and translating it into each language.

 Stakeholder Engagement

-The OECD Due Diligence Guidance for Responsible Business Conduct states that it is important for companies to engage with stakeholders when identifying and assessing the actual or potential adverse impact caused by corporate activities, and when devising measures to prevent or mitigate such impact.
-In addition to the Canon Workers’ Union, Canon is engaged in dialogue with institutional investors, suppliers, and business partners.
+The OECD Due Diligence Guidance for Responsible Business Conduct states that it is important for companies to engage with stakeholders at each stage such as when identifying and assessing the actual or potential adverse impact caused by corporate activities or when devising measures to prevent or mitigate such impact.
+In addition to the Canon Workers' Union, Canon is engaged in dialogue with institutional investors, suppliers, and business partners.

 Stakeholder Engagement: Example 1 (Canon Workers' Union)

-To identify and assess salient human rights risks and to consider measures for prevention, we organized dialogues with the union relating to issues that represent human rights risks for employees, including discrimination based on factors such as race, gender, or religion; harassment; excessive overtime work; occupational health and safety; and protection of privacy.
-Through dialogues in 2024, we identified trends in corporate responses to human rights issues and exchanged opinions on a wide range of concerns, including the active participation of women in the workforce, issues involving lesbian, gay, bisexual, trans and queer (LGBTQ+) and people with disabilities, and consultations about harassment and efforts to address these issues, as well as concerns about employee career development and telework and other types of flexible work styles.
+To identify and assess salient human rights risks and to consider measures for prevention, we organized dialogues with the union (in Japan) relating to issues that represent human rights risks for employees, including discrimination based on factors such as race, gender, or religion; harassment; excessive overtime work; occupational health and safety; and protection of privacy.
+Through dialogue, we identified trends in corporate responses to human rights issues and are exchanging opinions on a wide range of concerns, including the active participation of women in the workforce, issues involving lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons and persons with disabilities, and consultations about harassment and efforts to address these issues, as well as concerns about employee career development and telework and other types of flexible work styles.
 The results of these discussions are taken into consideration when we identify and assess salient human rights risks for Canon and consider preventive measures.

 Stakeholder Engagement: Example 2 (Business Partner, Industrial Equipment)